trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-teams-notification/README.md

 1. Specify the following fields and execute the deployment script:

 - **TEAMS_URL** - The incoming webhook URL generated from MS Teams Channel connectors.
-This generated URL can be created by following the step-by-step guide to creating an Incoming Webhook described here - [How to configure and use Incoming Webhooks in Microsoft Teams](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/how-to-configure-and-use-incoming-webhooks-in-microsoft-teams/ba-p/2051118).
+This generated URL can be created by following the step-by-step guide found here - [How to configure and use Incoming Webhooks in Microsoft Teams](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/how-to-configure-and-use-incoming-webhooks-in-microsoft-teams/ba-p/2051118).
-- **DEPLOYMENT_REGION** - The region where the File Storage Security Storage stack was deployed.
+- **DEPLOYMENT_REGION** - The region in which the File Storage Security Storage stack is deployed.
 - **GCP_PROJECT_ID** - Project ID of the GCP project.
 - **TRIGGER_RESOURCE** - Topic name of the scan result topic name.
 Example: `projects/<PROJECT_ID>/topics/<SCAN_RESULT_TOPIC_NAME>`
 - **EVENT_TYPE** - Optional.
 Defaults to `providers/cloud.pubsub/eventTypes/topic.publish`